 |Image files for site markers on map display|

-Perl 5 CGI scripts (.cgi) and include files (.pm)
+Perl 5 CGI scripts (.cgi) and their supporting Perl module files (.pm)

 |entity.cgi||Individual, company and organisation search|